The Havas New Approach

 Finding the Freedom to Play

-Havas’ simple, yet profound insistence on a driving rhythmic pulse underlying all movements and the development of inner musicality by singing and miming creates a truly holistic and ergonomic system.
+Havas’ simple, yet profound insistence on a driving rhythmic pulse underlying all movements and the development of inner musicality through singing and miming, creates a truly holistic and ergonomic system.
+As tension is released, performance anxiety can be alleviated.
+The Havas approach requires energy, mental focus, and training, but it is not forceful or physically difficult.

-Key Benefits of the Havas New Approach:
+Key benefits of the Havas New Approach:

 - Prevents and cures injuries caused by playing

-- Develops the inner ear
+and right arm - Develops the inner ear

 - Encourages musical imagination